Raquel Meroño

 Raquel Meroño Coello (born 8 August 1975) is a Spanish actress, presenter and businesswoman.
-She enjoyed popularity in Spain as television personality in the late 1990s to early 2000s.
+She enjoyed popularity in Spain as a television personality in the late 1990s to early 2000s.

 Biography

 Born on 8 August 1975 in Madrid, she early combined her studies of journalism, her first steps in the world of fashion modelling and her activity in television, getting to work as stewardess in Uno para todas, a TV show conducted by Goyo González.

 In 1996, Meroño became the presenter of the show Pelotas fuera, broadcast on Antena 3.
 She was given a supporting role in Juanma Bajo Ulloa's film Airbag (1997), playing 'Araceli', the scorned bride.

 For 3 years, she starred in 390 episodes of the popular series Al salir de clase, aired on Telecinco, playing 'Paloma', a role that earned her great popularity in Spain.
 Cast as 'Bárbara' in Dagon (2001), Meroño co-starred with Ezra Godden in the lovecraftian horror film directed by Stuart Gordon, whose screenplay was a Dennis Paoli's adaptation of the stories Dagon and The Shadow over Innsmouth.
 She also starred in other horror films, namely The Mark (2003) and Beneath Still Waters (2005).

 Meroño appeared in more TV series such as Esencia de poder and Paco y Veva.
 She also played the role of 'Mónica' in the 2006 series Con dos tacones, aired on TVE1.

 In 2008, Meroño joined the cast of Yo soy Bea in the role of 'Isabel Rocamora' (the new director of the magazine Bulevar 21), starring in 144 episodes of the TV series.
 She also appeared in the Arrayán soap opera, aired on the Andalusian regional channel Canal Sur Televisión.

 Meroño won the 5th edition of the competitive reality cooking show MasterChef Celebrity in December 2020.